alphagov/govwifi-shared-frontend/README.md

     ```
    Use the link address of the `.tgz` file found in the "Assets" section of the `govwifi-shared-frontend` ["Releases"](https://github.com/alphagov/govwifi-shared-frontend/releases) page.
 3. Run `npm install` to pull in the new release.
-4. Test the app locally to see if the update has caused an breaking changes.
+4. Test the app locally to see if the update has caused any breaking changes.
 5. Commit the changes (this should just be `package.json` and `package-lock.json`) and raise a PR.
 6. Once the PR is merged follow the stated deployment process for the repo.